MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_12.0-performance-tuning-for-remote-desktop-session-hosts.md

 ### Page file

 Insufficient page file size can cause memory allocation failures in apps or system components.
 You can use the memory-to-committed bytes performance counter to monitor how much committed virtual memory is on the system.
-For more info on page file sizing, see [Performance Tuning for Storage Subsystems](performance-tuning-for-storage-subsystems.md).

 ### Antivirus